-- previous and ongoing relations with car insurance company
+- previous and ongoing relations with the car insurance company

 - level of drunk driving offense and punishment measures, etc.

 Each state establishes the period of a DUI record differently.
-In California alcohol DUI or drug DUI conviction will show up on your record for 10 years.
+In California, alcohol DUI or drug DUI conviction will show up on your record for 10 years.
 Even though a DUI may remain on the criminal record for the rest of your life, insurance companies usually pay attention only to your state’s department of motor vehicle (DMV) record.
-After this 10-year period the DMV will remove not count this a DUI against you.
-After the 10 years your insurance rate will be same as a driver without a DUI on the record.
+After this 10-year period, the DMV will remove not count this a DUI against you.
+After 10 years, your insurance rate will be the same as a driver without a DUI on the record.

 There are two possible ways for the insurance company to find out about your Los Angles DUI.
 First, the insurance company can find out about your DUI by checking your DMV record.
-It is a common practice for the insurance companies to request motor vehicle record check while you’re renewing your policy or applying for a new insurance.
+It is a common practice for the insurance companies to request DMV or Motor Vehicle record check while you’re renewing your policy or applying for a new insurance.
 Secondly, when you ask for a SR 22 from your auto insurance company to submit an SR 22 to the DMV, the insurence company might get suspicious and ran your DMV record to see why you are asking for an SR-22.
 Because the SR-22 is only requires for high risk drivers to prove that you have an insurance, the insuranc company will get suspisious that your DMV record changed or that you got arrested for a DUI.
 The DMV will request SR22 for the following reasons:

 - Driver’s license suspended or canceled after a DUI conviction.